agentmark-ai/templatedx/README.md

 ## Overview

-TemplateDX is a declarative, extensible & composable template engine based on Markdown and JSX.
+TemplateDX is a declarative, extensible & composable type-safe template engine based on Markdown and JSX.

 TemplateDX uses a straightforward, readable syntax to enhance the developer experience for those using templating engines.